The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 11. Regression#

-The linear least squares fit in the previous chapter is an example of regression, which is the more general problem of quantifying the relationship between one set of variables, called dependent variables or outcomes, and another set of variables, called independent variables or predictors.
+The linear least squares fit in the previous chapter is an example of regression, which is the more general problem of modeling the relationship between one set of variables, called dependent variables or outcomes, and another set of variables, called independent variables or predictors.

 In the examples in the previous chapter, there is only one dependent and one explanatory variable, which is called simple regression.
 In this chapter, we move on to multiple regression, with more than one explanatory variable, but still only one dependent variable.
 If there is more than one dependent variable, that’s multivariate regression, which we won’t cover in this book.